Zamiell/isaac-faq/Storing-Data.md

 For more advanced users, you will want to do better than this:
 - One problem with a shared table is that the variables are scoped incorrectly: every mod feature can mutate the variables of every other mod feature, which is the definition of spaghetti.
 It's also more difficult to read the code and understand the lifetime of a particular variable and see where it is used.
 Better to have all of the variables relating to item 1 be local to a file called "item1".
 - The resetting functionality is per-mod.
-You have to reimplement the system in every new mod you create.
+You have to re-implement the system in every new mod you create.
 And we know that when [we are repeating ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), we need a better solution.
 This kind of functionality should be abstracted away into a library that any arbitrary mod can consume.

 Thus, you can create a "save data manager" library that allows you to register arbitrary data, with sub-tables of `persistent`, `run`, `level`, or `room`.
-And the save data manager will automatically reset the variables at the appropriate times.
+When the data comes into the manager, a deep-copy of the input is made, which serves as the default values.
+With the "default copy", the save data manager can automatically reset the variables at the appropriate times.
 Armed with this abstraction, writing mods becomes a lot easier.
-(In IsaacScript, this is included in the standard library.)
+(But this is only the first half; also see the subsequent section.)

 <br>

 ## Serialization Into the "save#.Dat" Files

-Mods will contain a bunch of mod features, and each of these features is going to store stateful data.
+Mods will contain a bunch of mod features, and each of these features may store stateful data.
 When the `MC_PRE_GAME_EXIT` callback fires, all of this data needs to be combined and written to disk.
+And when the `MC_POST_GAME_STARTED` callback fires, we need to restore all of the data from disk.

 The Isaac API offers a `Mod.SaveData` method to store data into the "save#.dat" file.
 Since this method takes a string, you must first convert all of your data to a string.
-The naive way to accomplish to have every variable in the mod live on a shared table, and then use the output of `json.encode` to store.
+The naive way to accomplish to have every variable in the mod live on a shared table, and then use the output of `json.encode` to store it.
+And then we can use the output of `json.decode` to restore it.
 Easy!

 However, this strategy has a few gotchas.
-Anything that is a type of `userdata` won't be serialized properly, such as a `Color`, `RNG`, or `Vector`.
+- Anything that is a type of `userdata` won't be serialized properly, such as a `Color`, `RNG`, or `Vector`.
+So, with this strategy, you should avoid storing these objects directly in your saved data structures.
+However, this is kind of a pain, as working with vectors is extremely common, and it is easier to use `RNG` objects than seeds (since you don't have to `Next` them every time you use them).

-Serialization is a bit tricky.
-Booleans, strings, and numbers are fairly straightforward.
-But since mods will store tables within tables, we need to write a recursive deep-cloner that handles an arbitrary amount of depth.

-as some things cannot be serialization, such as `EntityPtr`

-Similar to automatic-variable-resetting in the previous section, this is also a task that you don't want to have to copy-paste into every mod that you write.
-Better to abstract this away and delegate it to a save data manager library that handles it automatically.

-all of the variables for the features need to be combinedyou have a bunch of mod features that all contain their own state variables, and all of these need to be combined together and stored in the

-, and this is also a problem that is best delegated to a save data manager
+- The JSON library is unable to distinguish between a maps with number keys and an array.
+It will assume that both of these are an array.
+Thus, in the case of a map with number keys, it will insert `null` in every empty spot, leading to crashes.
+For example, a map with indexes of 5 and 10 would be converted to the following array: `[null, null, null, null, "myValueForIndex5", null, null, null, null, "myValueForIndex10"]`.
+Many Isaac modders work around this problem by manually converting their map keys to strings, but this is a foot gun that can cause pain if you forget to do it.
+You shouldn't have to convert keys when working with your data structures - this is an implementation detail that can be abstracted away.

+For more advanced users, you will want to do better than this:
+- As explained in the previous section, we definitely don't want to have a gargantuan global table with every variable in it.
+- We want to abstract serialization away into a library so that we don't have to copy-paste the same code into all of the mods that we write.
+- Building on the previous section, once we have a save data manager that accomplishes automatic resetting, we already have the building blocks for a system that can just automatically dump everything that it manages into the "save#.dat" file at the appropriate times.
+- The "deep-cloner" responsible for saving a copy of all of the default values can be extended to handle special cases of `Color`, `RNG`, and `Vector`, and serialize them appropriately.
+- The "deep-cloner" can also properly handle converting maps with number keys to strings, which completely abstracts away the foot-gun.
+- We can use "brand" Lua tables with specific keys to denote situations where specific kinds of serialization has occurred, such as `__VECTOR` or `__MAP_WITH_NUMBER_KEYS`.
+During deserialization, we can use the brands to properly instantiate the respective object.
+- We can throw a helpful runtime error if a mod feature tries to serialize an unserializable thing, like an `EntityPtr`.

+Your end goal should try to be something that accomplishes all of the things that DeadInfinity outlines in [this GitHub issue](https://github.com/Meowlala/RepentanceAPIIssueTracker/issues/168).

+It's worth noting that if you are use IsaacScript, you can avoid dealing with any of this since you can simply use the well-tested save data manager this is included in the standard library.

 <br>